dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 ### Mocking

-In unit tests we want to execute the code in isolation.
+In unit tests, we want to execute the code in isolation.
-It means not depending on big complex objects and not calling methods that rely on external systems (like HTTP calls or database access).
+This means it is not dependent on big, complex objects and is not calling methods that rely on external systems (like HTTP calls or database access).
-In these cases we want to simulate the original behavior while skipping the underlying implementation.
+In these cases, we want to simulate the original behavior while skipping the underlying implementation.

 When achieved, it is called mocking.
-We don't have to manually do it, Jasmine gives tools to make it work.
+We don't have to do it manually.
+Jasmine provides tools to make it work.
-Let's assume that the method of the ```Engine``` class has a call to the server through and we want to mock it.
+Let's assume that the method of the ```Engine``` class has a call through to the server and we want to mock it.

 ```typescript